 Play ducks and drakes

-To behave recklessly; to idly squander one's wealth.
+To play ducks and drakes is to behave recklessly; to idly squander one's wealth.

 The pastime surely pre-dates written records.
 The first known reference to it in print is in The nomenclator, or remembrancer of Adrianus Junius, translated by John Higgins in 1585: